atsulliv/LED-Board/README.md

 # LED-Board
 **Summer 2025 Project by Aidan Sullivan, Yiling Li**

-This project is a custom-built LED display board inspired by [Tech Random’s *How to Build a Massive LED Wall on a Budget*](https://www.youtube.com/watch?v=PiaS8zfuBHo).
-It combines hardware design, embedded programming, and creative applications for interactive visuals.
+This project is a custom-built LED display board, with board design inspired by [Tech Random’s *How to Build a Massive LED Wall on a Budget*](https://www.youtube.com/watch?v=PiaS8zfuBHo).
+This extends the existing board by adding our own flair of embedded programming, and creative applications for interactive visuals.

 ---